Published: April 27, 2021 | Last Updated: June 25, 2024

 The Deuce (Season 2, Season 3), Watchmen, High Maintenance (S4), The Undoing, Lovecraft Country, Plot Against America, I Know This Much is True

 Rodis is considered a pioneer of the intimacy coordinator role in the United States.
 She serves as the coordinator for HBO studios and oversees the policy, protocol, training, and vetting of all coordinators on HBO sets.
-She has a professional background in acting, fight choreography, and stunts performance.
+She has a professional background in acting, fight choreography, and stunt performance.

 CBS Sunday Morning interview with Alicia Rodis on How intimacy coordinators oversee romantic movie, TV scenes